till-s/mecatica-usb/README.md

 Mecatica Usb uses a semi-static approach with regard to Usb descriptors.
 The `Usb2AppCfgPkg.vhd` package declares a constant `USB2_APP_DESCRIPTORS_C` which is a byte-array holding all descriptors.
-The contents of this constant are not directly used by the Usb2Core; however, it's size is used by the `Usb2DescPkg` to define a numerical data type (`Usb2DescIdxType`) which is large enough to navigate the entire array.
+The contents of this constant are not directly used by the Usb2Core.

 The `Usb2DescPkg` also provides utility functions that can be used to navigate the descriptors in order to extract information for configuring details of